 On all headers with combine driven reels the feeder deck draper drive motor is plumbed in parallel with the lateral draper deck drive motors.
-Both draper circuits are controlled with one flow control, and with a fine speed adjustment on the flow divider.
+Both draper circuits are controlled with one flow control.
 Adjusting the flow control will change the speed of the feeder draper as well as the lateral draper.
-Adjusting the flow divider changes the proportion of oil to the lateral decks or the feeder deck.
-As one increases the other will decrease.